gloflow/gloflow-docs/p2p/p2p_gf_requirements.md

     - executable in both the browser (by casual web users) and on the server (by powerful server farms and thirdparty companies)
     - Rust is callable from Py as well

 # Filecoin integration
 - lookin into it for incentivization for image file hosting by third-parties
 - FVM
     - investigate to see if business-rules around file hosting can be developed or prototyped
     - proof-of-storage
+    - proof-of-validity-of-computation
+        - look into FVM and varifying computation and see if it applies to our problem of being able to validate compuite results for images that a peer/node recives back from a full-node/compute-node/node that execute some image operations on others behalf.
     - https://fvm.filecoin.io/
     - filecoin actors - GF should have a native Filecoin actor to run in the Filecoin network?
 - dev-advocates are mentioning CDN/retreival networks being in the works; investigate this for image file serving
+- possibly look into integrating with Filecoing (having support for it in the GF nodes), to have an avenue of allowing/supporting financial incentivization of file-storage (at least using the IPFS backend).

 # p2p node keychain management